tytydraco/yessleep/out/Someone_installed_a_peephole_in_my_roof_directly_above_my_bed_I_cant_tell_how_long_its_been_there_but_theyve_been_watching_me_through_it_while_I_sleep.md

 As for Andrew, he’s still here.
 Alive within me, dissolving slowly.

-I still have plenty of room if you’re looking to keep him company.
+I still have plenty of room if you’re looking to keep him company, though.

 But if you're smart, you'll just stay away.